 People also shape their environment with their actions, sometimes intentionally (e.g., move a chair to sit closer to the table), sometimes unintentionally (cause air pollution when driving).

 Our research aims to understand when and how people interact with different types of environments and how these interactions affect both the quality of that environment and people’s own wellbeing.
-The aim of our work is to contribute to the development and management of healthy places and spaces for all, now and into the long term future.

 As such our research examines both how people act towards the physical environment, as well as how they may act differently in different environments, and how the environment affect them – their thoughts, moods and behaviour.
 We study a broad range of environments from the home, to the workplace, the city to the global climate.
-However, most of our work falls within the following themes:
+However, most of our work falls within our following research themes: